TutsWiki/source/content/blog/python/write-read-config-file-python.md

 title: Writing and Reading config files in Python
 weight: 10
 url: /read-write-config-files-in-python
-description: Learn how to write and read config files in Python using configparser module.
+description: Learn how to write and read .ini config files in Python using configparser module.
 keywords:
   - python
   - config